 "As a social worker you are trained to be civic-minded and to consider how public policies can affect the clients you work with directly.
-I have worked closely with many organizations to rally local and federal agencies to support legislation that will bring additional resources to impoverished communities and community agencies in order to create a better environment for students and their families."
+I have worked closely with many organizations to rally local and federal agencies to support legislation that will bring additional resources impoverished communities. community agencies in order to create a better environment for students and their families."